BREEAM: Scope

 BREEAM has expanded from its original focus on individual new buildings at the construction stage to encompass the whole life cycle of buildings from planning to in-use and refurbishment.
 Its regular revisions and updates are driven by the ongoing need to improve sustainability, respond to feedback from industry and support the UK's sustainability strategies and commitments.

 Highly flexible, the BREEAM standard can be applied to virtually any building and location, with versions for new buildings, existing buildings, refurbishment projects and large developments:

 BREEAM New Construction is the BREEAM standard against which the sustainability of new, non-residential buildings in the UK is assessed.
 Developers and their project teams use the scheme at key stages in the design and procurement process to measure, evaluate, improve and reflect the performance of their buildings.

 BREEAM International New Construction is the BREEAM standard for assessing the sustainability of new residential and non-residential buildings in countries around the world, except for the UK and other countries with a national BREEAM scheme (see below).
 This scheme makes use of assessment criteria that take account of the circumstances, priorities, codes and standards of the country or region in which the development is located.

 BREEAM In-Use is a scheme to help building managers reduce the running costs and improve the environmental performance of existing buildings.
 It has two parts: building asset and building management.
 Both parts are relevant to all non-domestic, commercial, industrial, retail and institutional buildings.
-BREEAM In-Use is widely used by members of the International Sustainability Alliance (ISA), which provides a platform for certification against the scheme.
+BREEAM In-Use is widely used by members of the International Sustainability Alliance, which provides a platform for certification against the scheme.
 The newest version v6, available from 2020 includes also Residential programs.

 BREEAM Refurbishment provides a design and assessment method for sustainable housing refurbishment projects, helping to cost-effectively improve the sustainability and environmental performance of existing dwellings in a robust way.
-A scheme for non-housing refurbishment projects is being developed and is targeted for launch in early 2014.
-The launch date will be announced once the piloting and independent peer review processes has been completed.
+A scheme for non-housing refurbishment and fit out was launched as "RFO 2014".

 BREEAM Communities focuses on the masterplanning of whole communities.
 It is aimed at helping construction industry professionals to design places that people want to live and work in, are good for the environment and are economically successful.

 BREEAM includes several general sustainability categories for the assessment: